 the demand for the job.

-Solicitors with less than three years post qualifying experience, working as a Procurator Fiscal, will receive a starting salary of around £30,000.
-At the end of your second year, after satisfactory performance, your salary will rise to £39,000 a year.
+Solicitors with less than three years post qualifying experience, working as a Procurator Fiscal, (from August 2018) in year 1 of your Depute Accreditation Year you will receive a starting salary of £31,624.
+At the end of your second Depute Accreditation Year this will rise to £35,760.

 Procurators Fiscal work from offices and in the law courts.